Avoran/deft-angular-format/README.md

 # Deft-Angular-Format

-Deft-Angular-Arrow is a small [angular](http://angularjs.org) module that allows you to easily format your input e.g. zipCode in a general way
+Deft-Angular-Format is a small [angular](http://angularjs.org) module that allows you to easily format your input e.g. zipCode in a general way

 ## Installing Deft-Angular-Format